주메뉴 바로가기 본문 바로가기

 • Service

-• 1.
-Member of the Advisory Board of SNU’s Office of International affairs,
+• 5.
+Member of the International Advisory Board of Geographical Review (USA)

-• 3.
-Member of the International Advisory Board of Geographical Review
+• 6.
+Member of the Editorial Board of Applied Environmental Research (Thailand)

 주요연구업적(Publications)